dean0x7d/pybinding/docs/tutorial/bands.rst

     :context: close-figs

     model = pb.Model(graphene.bilayer())
-    model.system.plot()
+    model.plot()

 Without :func:`.translational_symmetry`, the model is just a single unit cell with 4 atoms.
 Our bilayer lattice uses AB-stacking where a pair of atoms are positioned one on top of the another.
-By default, the :meth:`.System.plot` method shows the xy-plane, so one of the bottom atoms isn't visible.
+By default, the :meth:`.Model.plot` method shows the xy-plane, so one of the bottom atoms isn't visible.
 We can pass an additional plot argument to see the yz-plane:

 .. plot::
     :context: close-figs

     model = pb.Model(graphene.bilayer())
-    model.system.plot(axes='yz')
+    model.plot(axes='yz')

 To compute the band structure, we'll need to include :func:`.translational_symmetry`.